 Jessie Randall has redefined cool-girl style with her accessories brand Loeffler Randall.
 Co-founded with her husband Brian, Loeffler Randall has developed a cult following, from the downtown streets of New York to Rose Avenue here in Venice Beach.
 Their shoes and bags are effortlessly chic, playful with just the right amount of edge.
-Peep the flame-colored Greer booties and furry Crossbody Pouches for proof.
+Peep the eclipse-colored Greer booties and embroidered Crossbody Pouches for proof.

 Jessie’s impeccable style extends from her work at the office to her home in Park Slope, Brooklyn.
 Here she shares some interior design tips for families, how to keep shop talk out of the bedroom, what’s on her nightstand and more.

 You’ve defined your everyday style as understated, elegant and effortless.
 What’s your bedroom style like?